 - conducting workshops based on DSA guideline documentation;

-Continuation of the current strategic approach is considered to be in the best interest of the DSA and subsequent further development within the context of existing project goals, using the experience gained, is provided for in the below DSA 2019 draft statutory project plan.
+Continuation of the current strategic approach is considered to be in the best interest of the DSA.
+Further development of existing project goals, using experience gained, is provided for in the below DSA 2020 project plan.